 4. Seek out treatment

-Finding what treatment is best for you, will make a huge difference in your recovery from your meth addiction.
+According to the National Institute on Drug Abuse, finding what treatment is best for you, will make a huge difference in your recovery from your meth addiction.
 There are different types of treatments available for a meth addiction.
 You have the option to start in a residential center, outpatient clinic, holistic centers and through medication.
 It is the best to speak to your doctor about what option is the best for you and your meth addiction.

 5. Therapy / support group